axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

 ---

 <div style="display:none;">
  <p>Dictatorships are held together by historical roots, ideology, and the very people they dominate.
-Looked at it through this lense, businesses are dictatorship and <em>The Power of Powerless</em> analysis applies to them as well.</p>
+Looked at it through this lense, businesses are dictatorship and Havel&rsquo;s analysis applies to them as well.</p>
 </div>

 <h1>&nbsp;</h1>